dcunited001/dcunited001.github.io/_posts/2016-05-19-a-speculative-history-of-five-thousand-bc-part-two.md

 title: "A Speculative History of 5,000 B.C.
 (Part Two)"
 categories: blog
 tags: "anthropology"
-headline: Calamity Echoes Through Human Psyche
+headline: "Calamity Echoes Through Human Psyche"
 author:
   name: "David Conner"
-excerpt:
+excerpt: ""
 ---

 - part two starts with 8,000 BC - 5,000 BC, then covers up to 4,000 BC
 - part three covers 4,000 BC through 2,000 BC and then sums up the rest

-message dr anderson

 Lets be real, up to this point, humanity has been sticking to the rivers and lakes that it's used to.
 But that's all about to change.